-Question – What is a DUI roadblock in Pennsylvania?
-Is it constitutional?
+Question – What is a DUI checkpoint?
+Are Pennsylvania DUI roadblocks legal?
+Are they constitutional?

 Your Short Answer – In Pennsylvania the random stop of a vehicle is unconstitutional but federal and Pennsylvania law do permit them in certain situations.